Russian prosecutors seek 9 1/2 years in prison for WNBA star Brittney Griner as sentencing looms

 "I never meant to hurt anybody to put in jeopardy the Russian population or violate any Russian laws.
 I made an honest mistake and I hope that your ruling, that it doesn't end my life here," Griner told the court Thursday, apologizing to her family, her teammates, her fans, and the Russian people.

 "I know everybody keeps talking about political pawn and politics, but I hope that that is far from this courtroom...
 I hope you take into account all the documents, all the character lists that everybody has sent in on my behalf...
-This is my second home, and all I wished to do was just win a championship and make you proud."
+This is my second home, and all I wanted to do was just win championships and make them proud."

 Lawyers for the Phoenix Mercury center and two-time Olympic gold medalist have pursued strategies to bolster Griner's contention that she had no criminal intent and that the canisters ended up in her luggage due to hasty packing.
 They have presented character witnesses from the Russian team that she plays for in the WNBA off-season and written testimony from a doctor who said he prescribed her cannabis for pain treatment.